sourcegraph/sourcegraph-public-snapshot/doc/code_insights/how-tos/Troubleshooting.md

 where id = ?;
 ```

-## OOB Migration is not at 100%
+## OOB Migration has made progress, but is stuck before reaching 100%
 This out-of-band migration is titled: **Migrating insight definitions from settings files to database tables as a last stage to use the GraphQL API.**

 The out-of-band migration shouldn't take more than an hour to complete.
 (It really shouldn't take more than a few minutes.)
-So if the progress hasn't reached 100% at this time there's definitely an issue.
+If the progress hasn't reached 100% in this duration some records may be stuck due to errors.

 Known issues:
 - Deleted users/orgs will cause processing errors, and those jobs wil need to be manually marked as complete.